DESY-FH-ELab/cmstkmodlab/documentation/docs/pumpstation/setup.md

-# Setup Instructions for Pump Station Software on Raspbian Linux (Jessie)
+# Setup Instructions for Pump Station Software

+The software is supposed to be running on a raspberry pi with Raspbian (Jessie) as operating system.

 ## Requirements